ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache.Backplane.StackExchangeRedis/docs/README.md

 ## 📦 This package

-This package is a backplane implementation based on Redis.
+This package is a backplane implementation on [Redis](https://redis.io/) based on the awesome [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) library.